rails/rails/guides/source/active_record_callbacks.md

 end
 ```

-### Registering Callbacks to Fire on Lifecycle Events
+### Registering Callbacks to Fire on Life Cycle Events

 Callbacks can also be registered to only fire on certain life cycle events, this
 can be done using the `:on` option and allows complete control over when and in